What Is a compensation philosophy?

 - Ensure equal pay for equal work, with allowable pay differences based on factors not prohibited by law.

-An effective compensation philosophy should pass the following quality test:
+An effective compensation philosophy should be able to pass this test:

 - Is the overall program equitable?